jagadish-talluri/RQUAD/README.md

 	JobSeeker, to get what ever the job imagined.
 	Interviewer, to grill the participants to the core to extract cream talent.

-What materials are going to be produced by this RQUAD?
+What materials are going to be produced by RQUAD?

 Ans: